shinyamagami/WSU_courses/README.md

 ## Usage

-Run "ruby lib/WSU_In_Person.rb" and it display the list of in-person classes.
+Run "ruby main.rb" and it display the list of in-person classes.
 It only exclude "WEB ARR" classes and I am not sure if it is counted as in-person or not yet.
 Any classes with "ARR ARR" or a room location will be displayed, I believe.